ai36/hvaclimate.com/README.md

 ## Addition information

-The folder **./src/img/** has an source images.
-They not put to git-repository.
+The **./src/img/** folder contains the original images.
+They are not placed in the git repository.